Pinggy-io/pinggy_website/content/blog/sharing_localwp_wordPress_sites.md

 {{< image "sharing_localwp_wordPress_sites/thumbnail.webp" "How to Easily Share ComfyUI Online" >}}

-Creating a {{< link href="https://localwp.com/" >}}local WordPress{{< /link >}} site is a routine for most developers, though sharing a live preview with clients or multiperson collaboration in real-time without having to waste time on complicated networks and open ports is always a big problem.
-That’s where Pinggy comes into play – a simple and lightweight tool for sharing local WordPress sites, that works in harmony with LocalWP by Flywheel tool, helps to tunnel your site in order not to trouble yourself with its remote accessibility.
+Creating a local WordPress site is a routine for most developers, though sharing a live preview with clients or multiperson collaboration in real-time without having to waste time on complicated networks and open ports is always a big problem.
+That’s where Pinggy comes into play – a simple and lightweight tool for sharing local WordPress sites, that works in harmony with {{< link href="https://localwp.com/" >}}LocalWP{{< /link >}} by Flywheel tool, helps to tunnel your site in order not to trouble yourself with its remote accessibility.
 This tutorial will help you to find out how you can make the most of Pinggy if you have a local WordPress environment set up.

 {{% tldr %}}

 1. **Configure Pinggy Pro**:
    - **Step 1**: Get a persistent subdomain from Pinggy, such as `mysite.a.pinggy.link`.
    - **Step 2**: Set this subdomain as the site domain in LocalWP.

 2. **Run Command**: Open terminal and run:
    ```bash
    ssh -p 443 -L4300:localhost:4300 -o StrictHostKeyChecking=no -o ServerAliveInterval=30 -t -R0:your-subdomain.a.pinggy.link:80 <your-token>@a.pinggy.io